Sharif-Smart-and-Secure-Edge-Cloud-Lab/nRF52840/ncp/readme.md

 ## connection between opi and the server
-in this part we are using mqtt to handle messaging between the opi and the server first we go through handling the situation using command line. first it is needed to have the mqtt dependencies installed on the machine:
+in this part we are using mqtt to handle messaging between the opi and the server MQTT (Message Queuing Telemetry Transport) is a publish/subscribe messaging protocol that works on top of the TCP/IP protocol.
+The first version of the protocol was developed by Andy Stanford-Clark of IBM and Arlen Nipper of Cirrus Link in 1999.
+What makes MQTT faster than say sending HTTP requests with your IoT device is MQTT messages can be as small as 2 bytes, whereas HTTP requires headers which contains a lot of information that other devices might not care about.
+Also, if you have multiple devices waiting for a request with HTTP, you'll need to send a POST action to each client.
+With MQTT, when a server receives information from one client, it will automatically distribute that information to each of the interested clients. first we go through handling the situation using command line. first it is needed to have the mqtt dependencies installed on the machine:

 ```
 $ sudo apt install mosquitto mosquitto-clients